 The fees are also highly competitive for the exchange.
 Users that hold amounts of Binance’s native cryptocurrency, BNB, avail of lower fees.
 BNB was distributed as part of Binance’s ICO in 2017.
 BNB can now be bought and sold on Binance.
 Fees are lower for market makers which are traders that place limit orders that provide much-needed liquidity.
 Market takers are traders which take the best price possible at a given time and take away liquidity.

 Binance mainly operates in crypto-to-crypto trading.
 Users of the exchange can speculate on the value of cryptocurrencies priced against USD by trading the pairs which are priced against USDT.
 Binance has mentioned plans to open a partnership exchange in Singapore with support for fiat currencies.

 Nowadays, Binance also supports fiat to crypto purchases by making use of Simplex.
-Binance has recently moved their headquarters to Malta to take action towards being more regulated.
-Malta is developing a regulatory framework for businesses operating in cryptocurrencies and it is likely that Binance will be compliant with these set of regulations.
+Binance has recently moved its headquarters to Malta to take action towards being more regulated.
+Malta is developing a regulatory framework for businesses operating in cryptocurrencies and it is likely that Binance will be compliant with this set of regulations.

 Bittrex was for a long time the main place where most traders conducted their altcoin trading.
 Prior to Binance and other exchanges developing a focus on a wide variety of altcoins, Bittrex had one of the largest crypto-to-crypto offerings.
 Bittrex has also recently added fiat currency support setting it up to compete with the likes of Coinbase and Kraken.